 Deep chemical peels

 These are the most aggressive chemical peels using phenol acid as the peeling agent.
-Deep peels penetrate into the lower dermal layer and can address deeper wrinkles, sun damage, pre-cancerous growths, blotchy skin, and scars.
+Deep peels penetrate into the lower dermal layer and can address the following:

 Prior to receiving a deep peel, patients first do some pre-treatment at home to prepare their skin for the procedure.
 Immediately before the peel, the patient will receive local anesthetic and a sedative, if requested, to help manage any discomfort.